 November 4, 2015; Arizona Republic

-Every Veteran’s Day we remember Rick Cohen, NPQ’s National Correspondent, partly because Rick died around the time this was published two years ago and partly because Rick ran a piece every year pleading for regulators to take a more aggressive role in controlling those organizations that ran fundraising scams purporting that the money was going to serve veterans.
-One of the organizations he often pointed to was VietNow, which has been closed this week through the concerted efforts of 25 state attorneys general.
+Every Veteran’s Day we remember Rick Cohen, NPQ’s National Correspondent, partly because Rick died around the time this was published four years ago and partly because Rick ran a piece every year pleading for regulators to take a more aggressive role in controlling those organizations that ran fundraising scams purporting that the money was going to serve veterans.
+One of the organizations he often pointed to was VietNow, which closed down a few years ago through the concerted efforts of 25 state attorneys general.
 That the organization has been operating for three decades as a model of reprehensible fundraising practice helping to set court precedents is excruciating.
 That they have finally been closed down is a blessing, and that it took that long is, we hope, increasingly a thing of the past; but we want to take this moment to republish Rick’s last annual plea for accountability on behalf of those who have risked their lives for this country and its people.

 The stories of crummy veterans charities ripping off charitable donors under the guise of helping veterans of the Iraq and Afghanistan wars continue to pile up.
 Stories abound of various players purporting to help veterans setting up 501(c)(3) public charities and sometimes 501(c)(4) social welfare organizations ostensibly established to help the men and women returning from this nation’s overseas military engagements, but operating with little or no direct benefit to veterans and often significant misinformation to the public and to government agencies and officials.